UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/provider/kick.md

 Type | Name | Description
 ------------ | ------------- | -------------
-[CSteamID](scripting/steamworks/csteamid) | steamID | The id of the user to kick.
-[string](https://docs.microsoft.com/en-us/dotnet/api/system.string?view=netframework-3.5) | reason | The reason displayed to the user after they have been kicked.
+[CSteamID](scripting/steamworks/csteamid) | steamID | The id of the user to kick [string](https://docs.microsoft.com/en-us/dotnet/api/system.string?view=netframework-3.5) | reason | The reason displayed to the user after they have been kicked

 ### Example: